freebattie/ARtQuestServer/APIDOCUMENTATION.md

 The server responds with:

 - `200 ok` with a session cookie, If the user exists and valid.
-- `400 bad request`, If the data was incorect or the data was malformed.
+- `400 bad request`, If the data was incorrect or the data was malformed.

 ## POST /api/register